Destinations, South Carolina, Travel, USA

 A stay in Summerville places you just moments away from Charleston, giving you the ease of exploring The Holy City without the hassle and expense.
 Spend a half- or full-day exploring Charleston’s iconic attractions, like the Charleston City Market.
 Charleston’s beauty means you need to charge your camera or phone fully before you visit.
 Stop and snap a souvenir photo at the Pineapple Fountain and along Rainbow Row.

-I’ll release a Charleston restaurant guide later this summer, but should you find yourself hungry, a few quick recommendations include Welton’s Tiny Bakeshop, Jackrabbit Filly, and Off Track Ice Cream.
+You can check out my full Charleston restaurant guide for more information, but a few quick recommendations include Welton’s Tiny Bakeshop, Jackrabbit Filly, and Off Track Ice Cream.

 WHERE TO EAT + DRINK IN SUMMERVILLE